Cappuccino Cake with Buttercream Layers and Cappuccino Frosting

 • In a stand mixer fitted with the whisk attachment, add the butter and sugar and mix on low until incorporated and then high until butter mixture is light yellow and fluffy.
 Add vanilla extract and whipping cream and mix for about 3 minutes.

-Instructions for Cappuccino Frosting
+Instructions for the Cappuccino Frosting

 • In a heat-proof bowl placed over a pot of simmering water, add the chopped chocolate.
 Stir until just melted and set aside.